-For a chef, your sidekick is your chef’s knife, but for a grill master, your sidekick becomes a butcher knife.
-Some might think they are the same knife, but actually, they are different in size, weight, and shape.
+For a chef, your sidekick is your chef’s knife, but for a grill pro, your sidekick becomes a butcher knife.
+Some might think they are the same knife, but they are actually different in size, weight, and shape.

 A butcher knife weighs more and has a curved blade for going through big cuts of meat while staying balanced.
 This typical design resembles a “Scimitar Knife” (a Middle Eastern antique backsword or saber with a curved blade).